artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 1. Open a notebook in Google Colab
 2. **Runtime → Change runtime type → GPU (T4)**
 3. Run cells top to bottom
-4. Edit the text/speaker/audio variables in the cells marked with `--- Edit ---`
+4. Edit the text/speaker/audio variables in the cells marked `--- Edit ---`

 ---